Charles Colson: Awards and honors

-Later years
+Later years and death

 In 2000, Florida Governor Jeb Bush reinstated the rights which were taken away by Colson's felony conviction, including the right to vote.

 On March 31, 2012, Colson underwent surgery to remove a blood clot from his brain after he fell ill while speaking at a Christian worldview conference.
 CBN erroneously reported on April 18, 2012, that he died with his family at his side but Prison Fellowship later (12:30 am on April 19 and again at 7:02 am) pointed out that he was still alive as of that moment.

-Death

-On April 21, 2012, Colson died in the hospital "from complications resulting from a brain hemorrhage".
+On April 21, 2012, Colson died in the hospital from complications following a brain hemorrhage.
 Memorial services were held at Colson's home congregation, First Baptist Church in Naples, Florida, and at Washington National Cathedral.
-In a homily delivered before about 1,200 people gathered for the service at the Washington Cathedral, Timothy George, dean of Beeson Divinity School, remarked that, "Chuck Colson was a Baptist but he had a passion for Christian unity that reached far beyond his own denomination."
+In a homily delivered before about 1,200 people gathered for the service at the Washington Cathedral, Timothy George, dean of Beeson Divinity School, remarked that "Colson was a Baptist but he had a passion for Christian unity that reached far beyond his own denomination."